 We ran a survey to understand if the global crisis and an increased amount of cyber threats affect web professionals and website security as a whole.

-This website security report includes analysis from 338 responses of digital agencies and freelancers from all over the world.
+This website security report includes an analysis of 338 responses of digital agencies and freelancers from all over the world.

 The responses to the website security survey were collected from several mastermind groups of digital agency owners and web developers.
-Little less than half of the respondents were incorporated digital agencies.
+A little less than half of the respondents were incorporated digital agencies.

 Over half of the respondents were freelance web professionals.
 The remaining 6% of the respondents were website owners, business owners, bloggers, and non-governmental organizations.